 Do you recommend any specific classification models?
 NaiveBayes was demoed in class, but other than that I have no idea how to differentiate any of them (other than trying each one manually and see which one gives the best results).

 This is a good question; the answer to this question is in the Machine Learning course.
 NaiveBayes has its limitation because of the independent assumption; therefore it may not do well in this task, because your features may not be independent random variables.
-Try whatever available in weka.
+Try whatever is available in weka.
 Try J48 tree, JRip (rule based approach), SVM (SMO: this is a very strong classification algorithm, it’s based on structural risk minimization – it should do well on unseen data, by principle) even though it might take a lot of time to train your model.
 Multilayer preceptor – using empirical risk minimization...
-In this class, you’re required to experiment these algorithms but not to understand them – you should read a bit about your classifier to support your choice in the write-up.
+In this class, you’re required to experiment these algorithms but not to understand them deeply – you should read a bit about your classifier to support your choice in the write-up.